 This is one of those pound cakes that gets better after a day or two.
-And it freezes so beautifully!
+And it freezes so beautifully.
 Just make certain it’s really well wrapped and date it.
 I haven’t changed much of the recipe.
 One time I inadvertently dropped an extra yolk into the sugar and have made it part of the recipe.
-The cake is moister and richer.
+It makes the cake moister and richer.
 Oh, and the recipe doubles well.
-I also use non-fat Greek yoghurt in place of sour cream but if you do that make sure it’s real Greek yoghurt.
-You want that thickness and tartness.
+I also use non-fat Greek yoghurt in place of sour cream but if you do that make certain it’s real Greek yoghurt.
+You need the thickness and tartness only true Greek yoghurt has.
 Paired with fresh berries or any fresh stone fruit slices, well, it’s just heaven on earth.
-Right up my friend Dana Lynn’s vanilla alley, ain’t it, Missy??!!

 - 1 3/4 cups sifted all-purpose flour

 - 1/2 cup ( 1 stick) unsalted butter, softened